 Thermal cameras, when combined with video analytics, have long been considered the best way to detect people in the outdoors.
 At one time, they were used primarily only for the most critical sites.
 But innovations and advancements, along with price reductions, now make them available for more common security applications, like for preventing theft and vandalism.
 We’ve written this article to help explain how a thermal imaging camera works and why it represents a great choice for outdoor security.

-Thermal Cameras “See” Heat
+Thermal Imaging Cameras “See” Heat

 Our eyes work by seeing contrast between objects that are illuminated by either the sun or another form of light.
-Thermal video cameras work by “seeing” heat energy from objects.
+Thermal security cameras work by “seeing” heat energy from objects.
 All objects – living or not – have heat energy that infrared cameras use to detect an image.
 This is why a thermal imaging camera can operate at all times, even in complete darkness.

 Because they act like a heat vision camera rather than one which uses reflected light, thermal images look very different than what’s seen by a visible camera or the eye.
-In order to present heat in a format appropriate for human vision, thermal video cameras convert the temperature of objects into shades of gray which are darker or lighter than the background.
+In order to present heat in a format appropriate for human vision, thermal security cameras convert the temperature of objects into shades of gray which are darker or lighter than the background.
 On a cold day a person stands out as lighter because they are hotter than the background.
 On a hot day a person stands out as darker because they are cooler than the background.

 Outdoor challenges for thermal imaging cameras